wenleicao/wenleicao.github.io/_posts/2018-03-15-When-Python-Comes-across-Data-Service.md

 ---
 layout: post
-title: When Python comes across Data Service?
+title: When Python comes across Data Service
 ---

 I am working on an ETL process lately.
 The requirements are as follows.